Cordeval/fari-app/docs/fari-wiki.md

 ![Copying a Game Link](https://gyazo.com/d00cf8bf9b69416ccc5e29c5539ce719.png)

-After you sent your players the session link, they can enter their name and joined a game, every modification that you do the Session, Scene or Character will be synced with all the players.
+After you send your players the session link, they can enter their name and join the game.
+Every modification that you make to the Session, Scene, or Character will be synced with all the players.

 ![Joining a Game](https://gyazo.com/c3c4a71bfc268c8739a016a07756f122.png)

-> #### How does Fari sync my data with my players ?
+> #### How does Fari sync my data with my players?
 >
 > Fari relies on something called `peer to peer communication` using the `WebRTC` protocol.

 ### Offline

-The Offline mode is useful if everyone are physically in the same room but the GM still wants to use Fari to manage their Scenes.
+The Offline mode is useful if everyone is physically in the same room but the GM still wants to use Fari to manage the Scenes.

 When playing in Offline mode, Fari won't connect to its server and won't generate the session link cited above.

-This mode is also useful if for some reasons, some of your players can't connect to your Online game session and you want to share your screen with them.
+This mode is also useful if, for some reason, some of your players can't connect to your Online game session and you want to share your screen with them.
 See more about connection issues below.

 > #### Issues When Joining a Game
 >
 > Some users might experience issues when trying to join an Online game session.
 >
-> If that is the case for you or one of your player, you should look into why this is happening here.
+> If that is the case for you or one of your players, you should look into why this is happening here.
 >
 > [Connection Issues | Fari Wiki](/fari-wiki/connection-issues)

 ## Player: Choose your Character

-When a player joins an Online game session, they don't have a character assigned to them yet.
+When a player joins an Online game session, they won't have a character assigned to them yet.

 Kind of like in real life, the player needs to pull their character sheet out of their bag and put it on the table.